rithmschool/sql_curriculum/Unit-01/01-introduction.md

 ### Definitions

 **Database** - a collection of information that can easily be updated, accessed and managed.
-Databases are used to capture and analyze data on a more permanent bases.
+Databases are used to capture and analyze data on a more permanent base.

 **Relatonal Database** - a type of database that is structured so that relationships can be established among stored information.